AngleProtocol/angle-docs/core-module/hedging-agents/faq-ha.md

 To reduce the risk of front-running with the oracle, after perpetual creation, a HA cannot exit or remove collateral from the position within the hour that follows.

-{% hint style="info" %}
-This is a parameter that can be modified by Angle governance.
-{% endhint %}

 ## Is there a maintenance margin like in centralized exchanges?

 Yes.
 If the [margin ratio](https://docs.angle.money/concepts/hedging-agents#has-liquidations) goes below a certain threshold, your position should get liquidiated by keepers.
 The maintenance margin depends on the stablecoin/collateral pair concerned.
 For instance for wETH/EUR pair, the maintenance margin should be set at `6.25%`.